josepaulosa/Lexicon_Based_Sentiment_Analyzers/README.md

 >TextBlob and Vader belong to the lexicon-based approaches and are dictionary-based sentiment analysis tools.
 A sentiment is defined by its semantic orientation and the intensity of each word in the sentence; this requires a pre-defined dictionary classifying negative and positive words.

->When we use TextBlob to calculate the sentiment of a text, we get numeric values for polarity and subjectivity.
+> - Textblob: when we use TextBlob to calculate the sentiment of a text, we get numeric values for polarity and subjectivity.
 Polarity is a float value within the range [-1.0, 1.0] and indicates how negative or positive the sentiment of a text is.
 Subjectivity, on the other hand, refers to how objective or subjective a text is; subjective sentences usually refer to personal opinions, emotions, or judgements, whereas objective sentences refer to facts.
 Subjectivity is also a float value within the range [0.0, 1.0], where 0.0 is very objective and 1.0 is very subjective.

->VADER produces four sentiment measurements (all floats):
+> - Vader: produces four sentiment measurements (all floats):
->- pos, neu and neg scores add up to 1 and show the proportion of text/content that falls into each of those three categories.
+>   - pos, neu and neg scores add up to 1 and show the proportion of text/content that falls into each of those three categories.
->- Compound: aggregated score within the range [-1.0, 1.0], in which -1 shows the most negative sentiment and 1 the most positive sentiment.
+>   - Compound: aggregated score within the range [-1.0, 1.0], in which -1 shows the most negative sentiment and 1 the most positive sentiment.

 &#8594; While Vader is tailored for sentiments on social media, Textblob performs better with more formal language usage.
 - - -